wso2/docs-updates/en/docs/updates/continuous-update.md

-5.After the product is updated, propagate the updated product pack to the relevant environments. (i.e. Development, Staging and Production)
+6. After the product is updated, propagate the updated product pack to the relevant environments. (i.e. Development, Staging and Production)

   Refer the following diagram for a better understanding on continuous updates:

 <a class="open-modal" data-open="modal1">
     <img src="../../assets/img/updates/continous-update.png">